Syllabus đź“–

 Pull Request Days

 Code reviews for each team will take place throughout the quarter.
 It is recommended that teams open github issues for each feature or enhancement they would like to add to their project and create a development branch using their issue number.
-The team must designate a rotating member to initiate the pull request, the corresponding issue that would close, explain changes, and screenshot outcomes for their discussion TA to review.
-Following feedback received by the staff, team members must adjust and merge the changes by the deadline specified to receive full credit.
+The team must designate a rotating member to initiate the pull request, the corresponding issue that would close, explain changes, and screenshot outcomes for their team members to review.
+Following feedback received, a designated team member, who is not the original author of the PR, must adjust and merge the changes by the deadline specified to receive full credit.

 Status Report & Finalized Proposal